Sparks fly as Telecom seals Business Cloud specialist acquisition

 “It’s a powerful combination that adds to our existing strengths in Cloud infrastructure, mobility, managed ICT and platform as a service.
 Gen-i is making big strides in all these areas.
 We have secured a number of significant new IT as-a-service contracts.

 "In Christchurch, a new green-fields centre opened in August and is already over 30% full.
-In Auckland, a new high resiliency data centre in Takanini is due to open in October, with 38% of capacity already allocated.
+In Auckland, a new high resiliency data center in Takanini is due to open in October, with 38% of capacity already allocated.

 “We’re confident that the addition of Appserv to the group portfolio gives us the ability to meet the needs of even more customers.”